lumi-openlcoud/opencloud-docs/en/docs/guideline/product-discription.md

-## **Hub products**
+## **Hub**

-Hub products are central hubs that connect and manage various intelligent sensors and controllers.
+Hub are central hubs that connect and manage various intelligent sensors and controllers.

 ### Air Conditioning Controller